ibexa/documentation-user/docs/personalization/scenarios.md

 We strongly encourage adding several models to a scenario in order to avoid empty recommendation boxes.
 In the configuration interface there is a matrix provided for the configuration.
 You can drag available models from the left side into the scenario matrix on the right side.

-If your models support additional differentiators, you can apply them here: pick a context from a drop-down with a list of available context options, and/or select *Use submodels* checkbox to group all products based on a selected attribute.
+If your models support additional differentiators, you can apply them here: pick a context from a drop-down with a list of available context options, and/or select the **Use submodels** checkbox to group all products based on a selected attribute.
 For more information, see [Advanced model configuration](recommendation_models.md#advanced-model-configuration).

 ![Scenario configuration matrix](img/scenario_matrix.png)